griest024/Pokemon-Virginia/README.md

 VA Beach
 Player starts out in own home, with a Mom.
 Goes to professor oaks house for three starters
-One house has the pokedex in it
 Rivals include, Gary, Emma, Peter, and Matthew
-Cut should be available somehow in the red house that is not yours Maybe an ally in the red house that is not yours
+Maybe an ally in the red house that is not yours
-Need some sort of event/events that prevent the player from going into battle without pokemon Add more stuff so the map doesn't look so empty
 5 pokeballs given to you by one of the professor's aides
 - Add ladder animations
 - Add some cool shit to the tilesets